tfilppula/Bathytools/README.md

 This source code includes efficient implementations (written in pure C) of Rolling Coin surface smoothing algorithm (for more information please refer to my thesis) and navigationally safe iterative Laplacian interpolation.

-A short English description of the Rolling Coin algorithm is also available online at https://github.com/finnishtransportagency/RollingCoin (see the description of 'V2' version)

 Dependencies:
   - GDAL library (for file I/O)